 Cloth tapes give the blinds a more traditional feel and add charming detail to such a small window.
 Brittany’s windows are a perfect example of how white blinds and thick window trim can look a whole lot like higher-end plantation shutters.

 The two-inch wood blinds also give a unified look to the window in the back door.
 A clean white valance hides the hardware at the top, and hold down brackets keep the bottom rail anchored to the door so it doesn’t swing when the door opens.

 To further amplify the light-and-bright feel, Brittany got rid of the dated fluorescent light and replaced it with several can lights.
 They make the kitchen feel cheerful and provide practical task lighting for food prep.

 “With our new blinds we are feeling the light!
 And it feels GOOD!”

 If you can believe it, the kitchen didn’t gain any additional square footage but feels so much bigger and brighter, just with surface-level changes.

 Get the Look!

-Brittany chose Blinds.com Signature 2″ Wood Blinds in White with Cloth Tapes in Snow.
+Brittany chose Blinds.com Premium 2″ Wood Blinds in White with Cloth Tapes in Snow.
 To read more about Brittany’s kitchen makeover AND get a special discount for her readers, check out her post, Small Space: Kitchen Renovation.